Kishore Kumar: Early career and influences

 Music director C. Ramchandra also recognised Kumar's talent as a singer.
 They collaborated on songs including "Eena Meena Deeka" from Aasha (1957).
 Kumar's work includes "Nakhrewaali" from New Delhi (1956) by Shankar Jaikishan, "C.A.T.
 Cat Maane Billi" and "Hum To Mohabbat Karega" from Dilli Ka Thug (1958) by Ravi, and "Chhedo Na Meri Zulfein" from Ganga Ki Lahren (1964) by Chitragupta.

-In 1968, Rahul Dev Burman worked with Kumar on the soundtrack of the film Padosan (1968), in which Kumar sang "Mere Saamne Wali Khidki Mein" and "Kehna Hai."
+In 1968, Rahul Dev Burman worked with Kumar on the soundtrack of the film Padosan (1968), in which Kumar sang "Mere Saamne Wali Khidki Mein" and "Kehna Hai".
 Padosan was a comedy featuring Kishore as a dramatist-musician, Mehmood as a Carnatic music and dance teacher, and Sunil Dutt as a simpleton named Bhola.
 Kishore's character was inspired by his uncle, Dhananjay Bannerjee, a classical singer.
-The highlight of the film was a musical, comical duel between Kumar, Sunil Dutt and Mehmood: "Ek Chatur Nar Karke Singaar.
+The highlight of the film was a musical, comical duel between Kumar, Sunil Dutt and Mehmood: Ek Chatur Nar Karke Singaar (duet with Manna Dey).

+Hemant Kumar also recorded many hit songs with Kishore in the Hindi film industry and in the Bengali film industry.
+They first collaborated in the 1957 film Bandi which had songs like Ek Roz Hamari Bhi Daal Galegi, Ghar Ki Raunaq Hai Gharwali, and Chup Ho Ja.
+After that, Kishore Kumar produced a Bengali film called Lukochuri, and hired Hemant Kumar to be the music director of the film.
+The songs were superhit in Bengal and those songs were Shing Nei Tobu Naam Tar Singho, Ek Paloker Ektu Dekha, Ei To Hethay Kunjochhayay (duet with Ruma Guha Thakurta), Sudhu Ektukani Chawa (Duet with Geeta Dutt) and Mayabono Biharini Horini (Duet with Ruma Guha Thakurta) which was Kishore Kumar's first Rabindra Sangeet.
+Hemant Kumar recorded songs with Kishore in films like Miss Mary (1957), Girlfriend (1960), Do Dooni Chaar (1968), and Rahgir (1969).
+Kishore Kumar's most hit song which was composed by Hemant Kumar was Woh Shaam Kuchh Ajeeb Thi from Khamoshi.
+In Bengali films, Kishore Kumar sang songs which were composed by Hemant Kumar in films like Madhya Rater Tara (1961), Ektuku Chhoan Lage (1965) which has songs like Ektuku Chhoan Lage, Saraswatir Seba Kori and Dustoro Parabar Periye (duet with Hemant Kumar), and Dustu Prajapati (1967).
+Kishore Kumar got his first BFJA Award for Best Male Playback singer for Ektuku Chhoan Lage in the year 1966.